w3f/NPoS-Economics/README.md

 [3 Parachain Economics: A Microeconomic Model for Parachains with Native Tokens V3 (Final Version)](https://github.com/w3f/NPoS-Economics/tree/master/Codes/3%20Parachain%20Economics)

+The accompanying writeups for all the microeconomic models are included in the jupyter notebooks.

 ## Data
 [Kusama Genesis Balances](https://github.com/w3f/NPoS-Economics/tree/master/Data)

 ## Notes
 [The notes for the very first version of the stochastic NPoS Economic model V1](https://github.com/w3f/NPoS-Economics/tree/master/Notes/1%20NPoS%20Economics)

-The accompanying writeups for all the microeconomic models are included in the jupyter notebooks.
+## Final Versions
 The writeups and the accompanying jupyter notebooks for the final versions of the models can be found here:

 [A Microeconomic Model for Polkadot: NPoS Economics](https://hackmd.io/G_WNaIiBQRuOhaHmJl8hsg?view)